GeorgeWere/george-were.github.io/boxes/3_JSON.md

 ```

 - We see we have a bunch of ports open.
-- Lets check them out : We start with FTP using anonymous login.
+- Lets check them out : We start with FTP and test for anonymous login.

 ```
 root@kali:~/CTF/HTB/vpn# ftp 10.10.10.158